 If you’re serious about what you’re planning, you won’t wait to get started.

-Otherwise, all you’ve done is take a new year’s resolution, put it in a party dress, and call it a new year’s plan.
+Otherwise, all you’ve done is take a new year’s resolution, put it in a party dress, and called it a new year’s plan.

 By definition, a resolution is a firm decision.

-We all know most new year resolutions will fail.
-Calling delayed commitments a 2021 plan doesn’t increase the odds of success.
+We all know most New Year’s resolutions will fail.
+Calling delayed commitments a new year plan doesn’t increase the odds of success.

 Most new year plans are the same trick in a different skimpy dress.
 It’s a distraction.
 A delay tactic.

-If you want to start or step up your freelancing, blogging, or podcasting, there’s no reason you aren’t pitching, writing, or recording RIGHT NOW.
+If you want to start or step up your freelancing, blogging, or podcasting venture, there’s no reason you aren’t pitching, writing, or recording RIGHT NOW.

 I’m Ready…